This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

 - If possible, do not stop making your payments to creditors.
 If this is not possible, talk to your creditors about getting a hardship variation so that you do not go backwards while you are deciding what to.

 - Think about the long term impacts.
-Debt agreements can last between 2 and 5 years (or even longer).
+Debt agreements can last up to 3 or 5 years (depending on whether you own or are paying off your home).
 Are you going to maintain those payments for that long?
 Perhaps you would be better off to sell your asset(s) and start fresh, without insolvency on your record.